Oscmage/notes/code_reviews.md

 20. Is the PR over engineering for something that might not be need?

-21. Is the PR locking us into a decision of business rules that could be postponed?
+21. Is the PR locking us into a decision that could be postponed?

-22. Is the change backward/forward compatible.
+22. Are the change backward/forward compatible.